top of page

 SCRMLS 575-538-2665

 MLSs are not websites, databases, or REALTOR® associations.
-While an MLS may have some of these components, its primary role is to ensure compliance with cooperation and compensation rules.
+While an MLS may have some of these components, its primary role is to ensure compliance with cooperation rules.
 The MLS is essential to the operation of pro-consumer, pro-competitive real estate marketplaces that provide broad access to housing opportunities.

 In New Mexico all real estate licensees are known as brokers.
 Qualifying Brokers join the MLS as participants.
 Their affiliated Associate Brokers join as subscribers.
 Brokers will often work in multiple marketplaces and become participants in more than one MLS.
 Subscribers will join the MLSs that the participant is already participating in and that serve their business needs.
 Subscribers cannot join an MLS without their Qualifying Broker/Participant joining.